tlienart/SimonCoste.github.io/research.md

 # Extremal eigenvalues

 I study spectral properties of random objects like graphs and matrices, and their application to statistical inference problems.
-The use of low-dimensional spectral embeddings has proven to be a fruitful method in such problems as matrix completion, community detection, graph alignment, etc. I recently got into spectral convolutions in graph neural networks.
+The use of low-dimensional spectral embeddings has proven to be a fruitful method in many problems such as matrix completion, community detection, graph alignment, etc. I recently got into spectral convolutions in graph neural networks.

 ### The spectral gap of sparse random digraphs